Saga customers can save hundreds on holidays and cruises - browse our available travel offers and find out more here.

 Most tours are led by an escort, often supplemented by specialist guides for particular parts: a new city or museum, for example.

 However, your tour escort is not there just to make sure everyone is on board the bus (although that’s important).
 He or she can often fill you in on local culture or history in response to any questions you have.

 Their language skills and local knowledge can also be very helpful in foreign countries for shopping or other needs.

 Still, while there are more than 100 languages in Europe (40 with more than a million speakers), it’s rare to go somewhere where many people don’t speak at least some English.

 Some 40 per cent of EU citizens say they can hold a conversation in English, for example.

 By the way, the days when guides made their money by taking their clients to shops for the commissions are long gone.
-While such guides may still exist, no reputable tour company would allow it, if only because it annoys their customer base.
+While such guides may still exist, no reputable tour company would allow it, not least because it annoys their customer base.

 Pay and go

 A touring holiday takes almost all the hassle out of seeing the sights.
 You may have to get yourself out of bed in the morning, but a coach and a guide will take care of things from then on.